 Basic and diluted earnings or loss per share is calculated in accordance with FASB Statement No. 128, "Earnings Per Share."
-In computing basic earnings or loss per share, the dilutive effect of stock options is excluded, whereas for diluted earnings per share it is included unless the effect is anti-dilutive.
-Since the Company has a loss for all periods presented, there is no dilutive effect of stock options.
+In computing basic earnings or loss per share, the dilutive effect of stock options and warrants are excluded, whereas for diluted earnings per share they are included unless the effect is anti-dilutive.